Layer 2

 Career Opportunities

-L2 Protocol Engineer ($160k-$450k+): Builds rollup infrastructure, sequencers, fraud/validity proofs.
-Cutting-edge cryptography and distributed systems.
+L2 Protocol Engineer: Builds rollup infrastructure, sequencers, fraud/validity proofs.
+Requires expertise in cryptography and distributed systems.

-Bridge Developer ($140k-$350k): Designs secure cross-chain messaging, builds bridge contracts.
-Security-critical role.
+Bridge Developer: Designs secure cross-chain messaging, builds bridge contracts.
+This role is security-critical.

-zkProof Engineer ($180k-$500k+): Develops zero-knowledge circuits, optimizes prover performance.
-Extremely specialized, high demand.
+zkProof Engineer: Develops zero-knowledge circuits, optimizes prover performance.
+This is a specialized and high-demand role.

-Layer 2s represent Ethereum's path to mainstream scale—handling millions of transactions daily while maintaining security.
+Layer 2s represent Ethereum's path to mainstream scale, handling millions of transactions daily while maintaining security.
 Understanding L2 trade-offs, architectures, and ecosystems is essential for anyone building or investing in Ethereum's future.
-The explosion of L2 activity created entirely new technical domains and career opportunities at the frontier of blockchain scaling.
+The increase in L2 activity has created new technical domains and career opportunities in blockchain scaling.